SkanderBahrini/Heartdisease-classification-webapp/README.md

 ![ff](https://github.com/SkanderBahrini/Heartdisease-classification-webapp/assets/74383561/26f47cf8-ea06-468e-b992-40792440d0af)

-- Using Roc curve and AUC score
+- Using the Roc curve and AUC score

 ![log4](https://github.com/SkanderBahrini/Heartdisease-classification-webapp/assets/74383561/ee0afd82-5054-419a-8530-d91b9d4b9474)

+# 🔮 Predit patient health

 * Predict: This page allows the user to upload its model and select patient attributes.
 At the end of the process, he/she will be able to know if his/her patient suffers from heart disease or is healthy.